 How many weeks does tutoring last?

 In most cases, tutoring sessions go for 10 weeks, from the week of Labor Day to the week before or after Thanksgiving.
-This is the time frame required by your child's tutor's professor.

 How are the sessions structured?